Partner Implementation Models (PIMs)

 The National Prevention Strategy’s Partner Implementation Models (PIMs) showcase how organizations from around the country are utilizing the National Prevention Strategy (NPS) to guide their work to improve individual and community health and wellbeing.

-Learn more about how the following non-federal partners are advancing the NPS:
+Learn more about how the following non-federal partners, ranging from local health systems to national grantmakers, are advancing the NPS: